andresbeckruiz/maps/README.md

-## TODO: Update readme with information about your Maps 1 + 2 project! ##
+## TODO: Update readme with information about your Canvas 1 + 2 project! ##

-Maps 1 and 2 README
+Canvas 1 and 2 README

 ------------------------------------------------------------------------------------------------------